 Employer FEIN.
-If the participant was employed during the reference quarter, either as an employee or as a selfemployed person, provide the employer's FEIN number.
+If the participant was employed during the reference quarter, either as an employee or as a self-employed person, provide the employer's FEIN number.
 "FEIN" refers to Federal Employer Identification Number.
 This is a unique nine-digit number assigned by the Internal Revenue Service (IRS) to business entities for the purposes of identification.
-The number is often called the Employer Identification Number (EIN) or the Federal Tax Identification Number.
+The number is often called the Employer Identification Number (EIN) or the Federal Tax Identification Number (TIN).
+For a self-employed individual, this number might be the same as the person's Social Security Number.
 If the participant was not employed during the quarter, enter "N/A."

 Employer.
 If the participant was employed during the reference quarter, provide the name of the employer.
-For a selfemployed individual, it is allowable to enter "Self Employed."
+For a self-employed individual, it is allowable to enter "Self Employed."
 If the participant was not employed during the quarter, enter "N/A."